Martyn writes :

 FS William George Lewis, 967100, Air Gunner, Royal Air Force, KIA 14 July 1941

 Mervyn's first crew at No. 11 Operational Training Unit

-(OTU) Bassingbourne was Sgt C Hitchcock, Sgt J Cattell, Sgt R Brown, Sgt D G Rowland and Sgt D T McHardy.
+(OTU) Bassingbourn was Sgt C Hitchcock, Sgt J Cattell, Sgt R Brown, Sgt D G Rowland and Sgt D T McHardy.

-Mervyn left Bassingbourne ahead of the rest of the crew to 214 Squadron, Stradishall for operational experience and the rest of the crew were to follow on.
+Mervyn left Bassingbourn ahead of the rest of the crew to 214 Squadron, Stradishall for operational experience and the rest of the crew were to follow on.